 His mastery over each work made the rehearsals a time for excitement and pleasure.
 The result was a concert of great fulfilment for the large, expectant audience, who gave every sign of thoroughly enjoying the works on hand conducted by one of our country’s most promising young maestros.

-Award-winning and critically acclaimed British conductor and composer Benjamin Ellin is currently co-founder and Musical Director of the Thirsk Hall Festival, Music Director of the Thursford Christmas Spectacular, co-founder, conductor and composer of the contemporary-fusion ensemble Tafahum, Principal conductor of the Slaithwaite Philharmonic Orchestra and President of Pembroke Academy of Music, London.
+Award-winning and critically acclaimed British conductor and composer Benjamin Ellin is currently co-founder and Musical Director of the Thirsk Hall Festival and De Mowbray Music, Music Director of the Thursford Christmas Spectacular, co-founder, conductor and composer of the contemporary-fusion ensemble Tafahum, Principal conductor of the Slaithwaite Philharmonic Orchestra and President of Pembroke Academy of Music, London.
 Benjamin is also a founding trustee of the Evgeny Svetlanov Charitable Trust.

 His belief in the positive power of music within society is reflected in the wide-ranging projects of which he is currently a major figurehead.
 Ellin’s belief in a musical world without boundaries is equalled by a tireless commitment as a guest artist and as a Music Director.
 This is illustrated by his own ensemble Tafahum, major projects and collaborations at London’s Southbank Centre, a commitment to outreach and development work as well as appearing on stage with leading ensembles across the globe.
 From 2006-2010 Benjamin was also Music Director of Pembroke Academy of Music in London, which provides vital musical education and opportunities to the young members of the Walworth community.